 Will my Claims Specialist / Case Manager receive a copy of the report?

-No, NGOM will not distribute a copy of the report to your Claims Specialist / Case Manager.
-As this service is a medical support service focused on your medical / clinical treatment it is intended for you and your GP only.
-It is expected your Claims Specialist / Case Manager will contact your GP to discuss the specialist’s report if they so choose.
+NGOM will not distribute a copy of the report to your Claims Specialist / Case Manager unless the insurer is self-insured or it is a MVA.
+This service is a medical support service focused on your medical / clinical treatment it is intended for you and your GP.
+Your Claims Specialist / Case Manager can contact your GP to discuss the specialist’s report if they so choose.

 Am I obliged to accept or follow the recommendations of the specialist?